 We’re all about using inbound methods to gather leads, but pay-per-click advertising has its place in that strategy.

-Contacts that have converted once can be brought back to your site from other locations, such as social media platforms like Facebook and Twitter, with a clever remarketing ad campaign.
+Contacts who have converted once can be brought back to your site from other locations, such as social media apps, with a clever remarketing ad campaign.
 Ideally, you want to advertise another offer on a landing page.
 Make sure you’re using a smart form so you can gather new information about a lead beyond their email address, such as company size or job title, favourite pet etc.

 73. Announce stuff